ruetten/cosmic_sleuth/gitWorkflow.md

 git push
 ```

-2. You can also try to merge branches with the following command:
+2. You can also try to merge branches with the following command.
+It merges the branch you're currently on with the branch named after `git merge`

 ```
 git branch